hapax/hapax.github.io/assets/teaching.md

 walk, you will be trained to *avoid walking*.

 There are two ways to fix the situation.
-The first is to lower ambitions and go on smaller walks, closer to the walking most students really do as adults.
+The first is to lower ambitions and go on smaller hikes, closer to the walking most students do as adults.
-It's not hiking at all!
+That makes it easier to motivate the whole enterprise, and less likely to lead to resentment.
 But what if a whole sector of the economy depended on advanced hiking skills?
-What if there is a need for wayfarers, explorers and hunters?
+What if there was a need for wayfarers, explorers and hunters?
 Not everywhere can be reached by car.
 If we lower our ambitions, society as a whole loses out.
 Perhaps, also, there are general cultural benefits when everyone